Samsh-Tabrej/VSDSquadron_FPGAMini/README.md

 # Task-2
+*Objective* - To implement a UART loopback mechanism where transmitted data is immediately received back, facilitating testing of UART functionality.
 ## UART Transmitter Module (8N1)
 This document explains the 8N1 UART Transmitter Module written in Verilog.
 The module is designed to transmit serial data in an 8 data bits, No parity, 1 stop bit (8N1) format.
 It follows a state machine approach to control data transmission over a UART-compatible serial interface.
 Explaination of the 8N1 UART Tx [verilog code](https://github.com/Samsh-Tabrej/VSDSquadron_FPGAMini/tree/main/uart_loopback/uart_trx.v) is done below:<br/>
 ### Module Breakdown